Simple Secrets for the Perfect Home Manicure

-Furthermore, Nail Envy instructions suggest applying an additional coat every day or two—right over the top.
-I also reapply another coat or two of polish and top coat as necessary between manicures.
+Nail Envy instructions suggest applying an additional coat every day or two—right over the top.
+I also reapply another coat or two of polish and Seche Vite as necessary between manicures.
 This way, my perfect home manicure lasts a long time—sometimes even up to two weeks, which for me is remarkable.

 When I need to remove nail polish, I do not want a mess.
 Above all, I don’t want a bottle tipping over and ruining everything in its wake.
 Likewise, I want a product that will take the polish off all ten nails with one disposable pad and in less time than I would expect.
-Bam!
-That’s Cutex Polish Remover Pads.
+That’s Cutex Swipe and Go Nail Polish Remover Pads.
 Love ‘em.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.